Haysville home vandalized, brick thrown into bedroom

 Graffiti was plastered around three sides of the home.
 Some of it containing extreme language.

-Two trucks in front of the house had all the tires slashed.
+Two trucks in front of the house had all the tires slashed, but there is video.

 Someone is seen walking up to the home surveillance camera just after 2 a.m. painting over the lens with a spray can.
 The person in the video is wearing a ski mask.